-Marasco recently had a career retrospective entitled, index, at the Portland Museum of Art.
-The exhibit was nationally featured or reviewed in Hyperallergic, The New York Times, The Boston Globe, American Photo Magazine, Downeast Magazine, Maine Sunday Telegram and many regional publications in Maine and New Hampshire.
+Marasco’s career retrospective entitled, index, originated at the Portland Museum of Art and travelled to Munson Williams Proctor Art Institute.
+The exhibit was nationally featured or reviewed in Hyperallergic, The New York Times, The Boston Globe, American Photo Magazine, Downeast Magazine, Maine Sunday Telegram and mumerous regional publications in Maine and New Hampshire.

 Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; the Museum of American History, Smithsonian Institution, and the Library of Congress among others.

-She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock, Bowdoin College, and numerous other colleges and museums across the country.
-Marasco has a B.F.A. from Syracuse University and a M.F.A. from the Visual Studies Workshop, in Rochester, New York where she studied with Nathan and Joan Lyons.
+She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock, Bowdoin College, and many other colleges and museums across the country.
+Marasco has a B.F.A. from Syracuse University and a M.F.A. from the Visual Studies Workshop, in Rochester, New York, where she studied with Nathan and Joan Lyons.